 Workplace Hazardous Materials Information System (WHMIS).

 1.3 Quality Assurance:

 .1 All preparation, materials, and workmanship shall be in strict accordance with NFCA requirements and material manufacturer's written recommendations and detail requirements for conditions of work that apply and guarantee / warranty periods noted herein.

 .2 Any preparation, materials, and workmanship that does not meet NFCA requirements shall be repaired or replaced in accordance with Quality Assurance requirements at no additional cost to the Owner.

-.3 The flooring contractor shall be recommended by the manufacturer / supplier of static control resilient flooring as qualified or licensed for installation of specified flooring materials including heat welding of seams, and must have a minimum of five (5) years local experience and have successfully completed a minimum of five (5) projects with the same or similar materials, quantities, and complexity as this project.
+.3 The flooring contractor shall be recommended by the manufacturer / supplier of static control resilient flooring as qualified or licensed for installation of specified flooring materials including heat welding of seams, and must have a minimum of three (3) years local experience and have successfully completed a minimum of five (5) projects with the same or similar materials, quantities, and complexity as this project.
 If requested provide a list of similar flooring projects completed within the last two (2) years.

 .4 The static control flooring manufacturer’s representative shall review all surfaces and conditions for material applications and provide sufficient site reviews and reports to ensure that the installation is in conformance with the product guarantee requirements.

 SPEC NOTE: Use the following clause where the Quality Assurance Program is used.